reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ## E-mail server integration
 ### Add E-mail server integrations

-You can integrate Report portal with E-mail server.
-With this integration you will be able to perform such functions as:
+You can integrate the Report portal with an E-mail server.
+With this integration, you will be able to perform such functions as:

-- invite new user to the project
+- invite a new user to the project
 - configure notification rules on launch finish

 **Permissions:**

-user with account role *ADMINISTRATOR* can configure E-mail integration for whole instance or per project.
+user with account role *ADMINISTRATOR* can configure E-mail integration for the whole instance or per project.
-User with account role *PROJECT MANAGER* can configure E-mail integration only on project where he is assigned on as Project Manager.
+User with account role *PROJECT MANAGER* can configure E-mail integration only on a project where he is assigned on as Project Manager.

 ### Global E-mail server integration

-To configure Email server for whole instance:
+To configure the Email server for the whole instance:

 1. Login to the ReportPortal as an ADMIN user